Lawcky/CaptureTheRequests/README.md

 It'll log every requests it receives inside a file to simplify the process of checking for responses from targets.

 ## for now it can :
-- Log and capute any requests made on its endpoint
+- Log and capture any requests made on its endpoints
 - Serv as an HTTP server for any files / payload that could be needed

 ## Next steps